MohamedAEzzat/MohamedAEzzat.github.io/_tabs/about.md

 ---

-Greetings, I am the one who comes from networks engineering background and interested in cyber security field especially offensive security.
+Greetings, I am the one who comes from networks engineering background and interested in information security field especially offensive security.
 Also, I spend a lot of time enjoying learning and doing hacking stuff.
-Therefore, I created this blog for the ethical purposes only for experience sharing and contributing in knowledge spreading in the cyber security community.
+Therefore, I created this blog for the ethical purposes only for experience sharing and contributing in knowledge spreading in information security community.